Mama June Reveal: First Photos Of Honey Boo Boo Mom Weight Loss Coming Soon?

 — Bravo Junkie (@Bravo_Junkie0) February 25, 2017

 It seems as though Mama June’s big reveal is weeks away.
-She has done a pretty incredible job keeping herself away from paparazzi and the public has not seen her new slimmed down figure.
+She has done a pretty incredible job keeping herself away from paparazzi, and the public has not seen her new slimmed down figure.
 According to People Magazine, Mama June’s daughter, Alana “Honey Boo Boo” Thompson, recently opened up about the extremes her mom has gone to in order to hide her new look from the world.

 “It’s been really hard for her [to stay hidden] because my mama is not just a person who can stay in the house.
 My mama is very outgoing and stubborn.
 So when she’s like, ‘Lets go to the grocery store,’ we’re like, ‘You can’t, because you have to stay in hiding, you know.’
 And then she’s just like, ‘No, I have to go out, I’ll just put on big clothes and they will never see me.’
 The craziest disguise that she’s done, she went out with this big jacket on, glasses, a hat, and a scarf.
 She went overboard,” said the 11-year-old.